|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed April 2, 1942

-Parsel was assigned to the 19th Bombardment Group, 7th Squadron in the Philippines.
-On the morning of December 22, 1941 he bombed enemy ships off Davao and transports in Lingayen Gulf on a mission that lasted over 32 hours.
+Captain Elmer L. Parsel was assigned to the 19th Bombardment Group, 7th Squadron in the Philippines.
+On December 22, 1941 during the morning he bombed enemy ships off Davao and transports in Lingayen Gulf on a mission that lasted over 32 hours.
 For this mission, he earned the Distinguished Flying Cross (DFC) for "Courage, determination, and extraordinary flying skill on completing a bombardment mission of extreme importance."
 As of April 1942, he was one of the most seasoned B-17 pilots in the Philippines.

-Major Norman J. Lewellynwas a non-flying senior aide to Major General Lewis H. Brereton.
-He departed the Philippines with Brereton as a passenger aboard a U. S. Navy PBY Catalina during the night of December 24-25,1941 arriving at Surabaya on Java.
-On February 23, 1942 when Brereton departed for India to take command of the command of the 10th Air Force, Lewellyn joined him.
+Major Norman J. Lewellyn was a non-flying senior aide to Major General Lewis H. Brereton.
+During the night of December 24, 1941 to December 25, 1941 he departed the Philippines with Brereton as a passenger aboard a U. S. Navy PBY Catalina that flew southward to Surabaya on Java.
+On February 23, 1942 when Brereton departed to take command of the command of the 10th Air Force (10th AF), Lewellyn joined him in India.

 During the take off, this B-17 slipped off the runway, possibly because the crew forgot to unlock the controls.
-Trying to avoid a stump on the right side of the runway, Parsel attempted to pull up sharply, but the tail impacted the stump, tearing off one of the tail elevators.
-The bomber climbed to roughly 100', then rolled over into a gully and crashed.
-Although the bomb load did not detonate, the crash killed the entire crew.
+Trying to avoid a stump on the right side of the runway, Parsel pull up sharply and the nose and landing gear lifted off the ground but the tail impacted the stump, tearing off one of the tail elevators.
+The bomber climbed to roughly 100', then rolled over and crashed into a gully near the runway.
+The entire crew was killed in the crash.
+Luckily, the bomb load did not detonate.

 Meanwhile, another B-17 in the flight suffered mechanical trouble, and the entire mission was aborted.